 A precise amount of extra skin and tissue is removed and recovery is much the same as with a coronal browlift

 The scars are camouflaged within the forehead creases or at the upper eyebrow edges and fade with time

 Temporal or Lateral Brow Lift

-Two incisions are made, one in the upper part of each temple, to lift the brows and forehead laterally into a more desirable position.
+There are two incisions, one in the upper part of each temple.
+This lifts the brows and forehead laterally into a more desirable position.
 It does not require the specialized instruments used in an endoscopic lift (described above)

 This method can create an outer arched brow look that can be tailored to be very subtle or exotic.

 Always performed together with an upper blepharoplasty (eyelid lift), this procedure provides only mild lifting and instead stabilizes the eyebrow position to prevent further drooping.

 Dr. Fante uses the eyelid incisions to access the eyebrow area and places internal sutures

 Depending on the type of brow lift procedure you select, you may need different types of anesthesia, and the recovery times may vary greatly between the different forehead lift techniques.
 Endoscopic and Coronal procedures are almost always performed in an ambulatory surgical center or hospital, while temporal and internal procedures may be performed in our office surgical suite.